View Variables¶

 DQL Query¶

-During the DQL query process, users can directly write DQL statements to retrieve corresponding data values.
-You can add time range filtering and configure cascade queries in your queries.
+During DQL queries, users can directly write DQL statements to query corresponding data values.
+You can add time range filters and configure cascade queries in your queries.

 Syntax | Description |